 sd_bus_message_get_monotonic_usec, sd_bus_message_get_realtime_usec, sd_bus_message_get_seqnum — Retrieve the sender timestamps and sequence number of a message

-returns the realtime (wallclock) timestamp of the time
+the realtime (wallclock) timestamp of the time the message was

-sequence number to all messages sent on the local
+a global, monotonically increasing sequence number to all messages

-system.
-This sequence number is useful for determining
+This sequence number is useful for determining message send order,

 These timestamps and the sequence number are attached to each message by the kernel and cannot be manipulated by the sender.